soulspace-org/overarch/dev/best-practices.md

 # Best Practices

-* Be consistent.
+* Be consistent!
 * Split big models into multiple folders and files.
-* The namespace of the element should reflect the folder structure of the model.
+* The namespace of the element id should reflect the folder structure of the model.